 4.1.3 Composites

 The event-centered composites for type 1 and good events under northwesterly flow have similar synoptic patterns while type 1 events generally have more subtle features.
 A weaker jet characterizes type 1 events and more pronounced curvature of the upstream ridge coinciding with weaker midlevel ascent upstream of the event center than the good events.
 The lack of upper-level forcing for type 1 events likely decreases forecaster confidence in the severe weather threat relative to the good events.
 Additionally, weaker midlevel lapse rates and winds upstream of the event center reduce advection of steeper lapse rates into the region for type 1 events.
 Steep lapse rates, particularly elevated mixed layers, are associated with high-impact severe weather over the Northeast (Banacos and Ekster 2010).
 It is hypothesized stronger lapse rates in the good cases likely increase forecaster confidence in a high-impact severe weather threat and encouraged slight risk issuance for the Northeast.
-Enhanced baroclinicity northwest of the good event center induces higher shear values in the region while a stronger meridional pressure gradient strengthens horizontal momentum over the Northeast.
+Enhanced baroclinicity northwest of the good event composite center induces higher shear values in the region while a stronger meridional pressure gradient strengthens horizontal momentum over the Northeast.
 The combination of higher shear and instability upstream of the good event center, relative to the type 1 composite, likely results in improved forecast performance for the northwesterly flow cases amidst generally poor mean forcing for both composite categories.
-It is hypothesized sub-grid scale forcing mechanisms unresolved by the CFSR, such as lake-sea boundaries, outflow boundaries, and terrain-induced circulations, likely play a role in initiating northwesterly type 1 severe convection.
+It is hypothesized sub-grid scale forcing mechanisms unresolved and/or misrepresented by the CFSR, such as lake-sea boundaries, outflow boundaries, and terrain-induced circulations, likely play a role in initiating northwesterly type 1 severe convection.

 Southwesterly type 1 events have a less amplified upper-level trough, weaker attendant midlevel ascent, and weaker flow aloft relative to good events, decreasing confidence in large-scale forcing for severe weather.
 While synoptic forcing for ascent is greater in the southwesterly type 1 events than the northwesterly type 1 events, the weaker upper-level support relative to the good southwesterly events likely discourages issuance of slight risk outlooks for type 1 southwesterly events.
-The prominent closed surface cyclone in the good composite suggests good agreement with classic conceptual models of severe convection within the warm sector of midlatitude systems whereas the type 1 MSLP field indicates a weaker surface trough and subdued baroclinicity reducing shear and forcing for ascent.
-It is hypothesized the muted surface trough, along with reduced shear and horizontal momentum aloft relative to the good events decreases forecast confidence in severe weather occurrence during the type 1 events.
+The prominent closed surface cyclone in the good composite suggests good agreement with classic conceptual models of severe convection within the warm sector of midlatitude systems whereas the type 1 MSLP field indicates a weaker surface trough and less baroclinicity, reducing shear and forcing for ascent.
+It is hypothesized the weaker surface trough, along with reduced shear and horizontal momentum aloft relative to the good events decreases forecast confidence in severe weather occurrence during the type 1 events.